 At what level of applied nitrogen or animal manure should I be concerned about the potential nitrate level in hay?
 Will it be the same issue in a pasture?

 The levels are the same for pasture and hay.
 Any concentration above 0.25 percent can begin to cause problems, with concentrations above 1 percent causing the most serious problems.
-See MU guide G4661, Warm Season Annual Forage Crops for more information.
+See MU Extension publication G4661, Warm-Season Annual Forage Crops, for more information.

 Will nitrate levels go down after hay is stored for a specific period of time?

 What is the nutritional value of grasses or weeds — Switchgrass and foxtail in particular — that are still green at this time of year?

 The nutritive value of forage is related to its stage of maturity.
 Typically, switchgrass and the summer annual weeds such as foxtail, barnyardgrass, goosegrass and crabgrass are reproductive this time of year; as such, they are “stemmy” and have low digestibility.
 But they can provide some roughage.

 What are some alternatives for feeding hay?

 Among alternative feedstuffs, high-nitrate corn silage is more readily available and offers the greatest energy content with the benefit of nitrate reduction.
 Corn silage necessitates that you modify your storage and feeding systems due to the wet nature of feed.
 If you make corn silage in bale form, you can use existing feeding and storage systems; however, waste will be higher than normal silage systems due to stalk refusal.
 If excessive dry-down occurred before the traditional corn silage harvest, baling wet stalks can lengthen the harvest window.
 Field reports indicate ear losses can be high with roller conditioners.